timothyhutz/automation-python/aws-lambda/github-privacy-inspector-README.md

 <h1> Setup and use </h1>
 <p> Github-privacy-inspector </p>

-This piece of code is designed only to work with AWS lambda and API gate way.
+This piece of code is designed only to work with AWS lambda and AWS APIgate way.
 Its is designed to test the repo name against whether it is setup as a private repo or open to the public..